mwarddev/iceland/README.md

 * ### Focus Group Testing
     * A small group of family and friends tested the live site on a variety of different devices to test for compatability.
-    * There was an issue with the drop down menu on iphones as ios didn't suport the :focus pseudo class i used.
+    * There was an issue with the drop down menu on Iphones as IOS didn't suport the :focus pseudo class I used.
 I changed this for the :hover pseudo class to fix the bug.
     * Logo alignment was raised and corrected as was content spacing and text alignment.
     * Suggestions for messages on gallery page to improve UX taken onboard and implemented.